NicTanghe/bevy_fvo/readme.md

 ## Using the Debug Settings

-When using the debug UI settings, it will automatically update every boid in the scene with the values displayed in the UI.
+When using the debug UI settings, it will automatically update every FVO agent in the scene with the values displayed in the UI.
 If you have multiple different units that require separate settings, this will be an issue.
-The debug UI is meant only for development purposes to easily visualize the behavior of the flowfield and boids.
+The debug UI is meant only for development purposes to easily visualize the behavior of the flowfield and avoidance.
 This will help you pinpoint the exact settings that are ideal for you.

 **Important Note!** - If you have your own shaders applied, the debug UI may cause conflicts with them.
 It is recommended to disable your shaders while using the debug UI.